mimoduo/mimogear/docs/gulp/README.md

 #Using Gulp in Mimogear

-Mimogear uses gulp, a popular task runner.
 All the work for compiling stylesheets, compiling markup, concatenating and minifying javascript, creating a sprite, optimizing images, and watching assets has already been setup for you.

 ##Running Gulp